“Everything is held together with stories. That is all that is holding us together, stories and compassion.” – Barry Lopez

 One of the hallmarks of Grace Art Camp has always been the opportunity for campers to choose what studio they would like to participate in each day and what they would like to do.
 Each morning, the older campers choose their “AM” and “PM” studios.
 Learning how to make a choice and what to do when one’s first choice is no longer available are invaluable skills to develop and an important part of the camp experience.
 Being creative and resourceful can happen in a variety of ways!

 Every camp program culminates into a celebratory tribute to the community cultivated over the week.
 Families are invited and encouraged to gather with us for the Celebration Parade at 2:45.
-This Camp ritual has evolved since camp’s inception and has continued to evolve as an important closure to each week of camp.
+Since camp’s inception this ritual has continued to evolve as an important closure to each week of camp.

 Color groups help us manage a secure daily sign-in and sign-out process as well as their art work and ensures an equitable age range of campers each week.
 Campers are divided into roughly grade-equivalent peer groups of 22-24 campers (less in the smaller 3 day camps), two counselors, and 1-2 CITs.